C-Sim/virtual-holiday/README.md

 SO THAT I can manifest the relaxing holiday feeling
 ```

+## The Virtual Holiday Experience

+When the user arrives on the page, they are presented with a home-page that resembles an airport departure lounge.
+The user is asked to select a holiday type out of three options: Beach Holiday, City Break or a Ski Trip.

+On selection of a holiday type, a video of a corresponding location is shown and themed music begins to play automatically.
+This gives the feeling that you have just been transported into a new destination.

+The live temperature for the location renders.
+Why not set your home's thermostat to match this temperature?

+At the restaurant, the local waiter will offer you a snack to eat and they will tell you a joke!
+Sit back and enjoy the view and let the ambience whisk your worries away.

+Once your video and song has ended, or once you are ready to try a new experience, don't forget to save a holiday snap!
+This saves the unique iD of your holiday into local storage.
+Head over to the 'holiday snaps' page to view the postcard for your holiday, complete with the name of the destination, the image of the destination and the temperature of the holiday.

+When you are ready, why not try another holiday type!

 ## Tools

 -We began by creating a wireframe of our project, in order to plan the layout and ensure we were all following the same direction: